nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 > **Note:** By default, DXP writes log files to `[LIFERAY_HOME]/logs`.

 The first time DXP starts, it creates all of its database tables.
-On completing startup, a web browser is launched that displays the Basic Configuration page (the Setup Wizard).
+On completing startup, DXP launches a web browser that displays the Basic Configuration page (the Setup Wizard).
 If the Basic Configuration page does not appear automatically, open a browser and navigate to the application server's address and port (for example, `http://localhost:8080`).

 See [Using the Setup Wizard](./05-using-the-setup-wizard.md) to learn more.

-> **Note:** Experienced users may bypass the Setup Wizard entirely by configuring `setup.wizard.enabled=false` in a portal properties file (`[LIFERAY_HOME]/portal-ext.properties`).
+> **Note:** Experienced users may bypass the Setup Wizard entirely by configuring `setup.wizard.enabled=false` in a [portal properties file](../14-referene/03-portal-properties.md) (`[LIFERAY_HOME]/portal-ext.properties`).

 ## Activating Liferay DXP

 > Subscription Required

-Enterprise Subscribers to Liferay DXP will need to [Activate Liferay DXP](placeholder-link) in order to use the product beyond the initial trial period.
+Liferay DXP Enterprise Subscribers must [Activate Liferay DXP](./08-activating-liferay-dxp.md) in order to use DXP beyond the initial trial period.

 ## Next Steps

-There are many ways to further configure and customize a Liferay DXP installation, depending on your needs.
+There are many ways to configure and customize a Liferay DXP installation further, to meet your needs.
 See the following topics for more information:

 * [Setting up Marketplace](./10-setting-up-marketplace.md)
 * Configuration Overview